amitds1997/remote-nvim.nvim/README.md

 - Neovim versions `< v0.9.2` are incompatible with versions `>= v0.9.2` due to a breaking UI change introduced in `v0.9.2`.
 For more information, read the [release notes for v0.9.2](https://github.com/neovim/neovim/releases/tag/v0.9.2).

+## FAQ

+### Why would I use this plugin instead of the usual ssh + nvim?

+This plugins provide some additional nice-to have features on top:

+- Automatically installs Neovim on remote
+- Does not mess with the global configuration and instead just writes everything to a single directory on remote
+- Can copy over your local Neovim configuration to remote
+- Allows easy re-connection to past sessions
+- Makes it easy to clean up remote machine changes once you are done
+- It launches Neovim server on the remote server and connects a UI to it locally.

+You can read more in [this Neovim discussion](https://github.com/amitds1997/remote-nvim.nvim/discussions/145)

 ## 🌟 Credits